-First of all, rather than limiting your annual IRA contributions to $6,000 — the maximum that workers under age 50 can contribute to Traditional and Roth plans in 2019 — SEP IRA’s allow you to contribute up to the lesser of 25 percent of your compensation or $56,000.
-For some workers who double as their own bosses, this also provides an opportunity to set aside more than they could in an employer’s 401(k), which caps 2019 contributions at $19,000.
+First of all, rather than limiting your annual IRA contributions to $6,000 — the maximum that workers under age 50 can contribute to traditional and Roth plans in 2020 — SEP IRAs allow you to contribute up to the lesser of 25 percent of your compensation or $57,000.
+For some workers who double as their own bosses, this also provides an opportunity to set aside more than they could in an employer’s 401(k), which caps 2020 contributions at $19,500.

-Because the SEP is a traditional IRA, it’s subject to “the same investment, distribution and rollover rules” as traditional IRAs, according to the IRS.
-While you can take distributions from your SEP IRA at any time, the IRS says, any withdrawals before the age of 59 ½ will be included in your taxable income and may be subject to a 10 percent tax penalty.
-Additionally, the IRS requires you to take required minimum distributions in the year you turn age 70 ½, just as you would with a Traditional IRA.
+Because the SEP is a traditional IRA, it’s subject to the same investment, distribution and rollover rules as traditional IRAs, according to the IRS.
+While you can take distributions from your SEP IRA at any time, any withdrawals before the age of 59 ½ will be included in your taxable income and may be subject to a 10 percent tax penalty.
+Additionally, the IRS requires you to take required minimum distributions in the year you turn age 72, just as you would with a traditional IRA.

 You’re eligible to contribute if you’re self-employed — even if you have other retirement accounts.
 If your business is a side hustle and you still have a regular employer, you can open a separate SEP IRA and contribute, while still socking money away in a 401(k).
 Plus, if you want a little tax diversity, a SEP IRA is different from a Roth IRA, so you can contribute to both accounts.